bioinform/neusomatic/README.md

 ## Ensemble mode
 NeuSomatic can be used universally as a stand-alone somatic mutation detection method or with an ensemble of existing methods.
 NeuSomatic currently supports outputs from MuTect2, MuSE, Strelka2, SomaticSniper, VarDict, and VarScan2.
 For ensemble mode, the ensembled outputs of different somatic callers (as a single `.tsv` file) should be prepared and inputed using `--ensemble_tsv` argument in `preprocess.py`.

+There are two alternative ways to prepare this file:

-**Dockerized solution** for running all of the individual somatic callers (MuTect2, MuSE, Strelka2, SomaticSniper, VarDict, and VarScan2), and the above wrapper that combines their output is explained at [ensemble_docker_pipelines](https://github.com/bioinform/neusomatic/tree/master/ensemble_docker_pipelines).
+1. **Dockerized solution** for running all of the individual somatic callers (MuTect2, MuSE, Strelka2, SomaticSniper, VarDict, and VarScan2), and a wrapper that combines their output is explained at [ensemble_docker_pipelines](https://github.com/bioinform/neusomatic/tree/master/ensemble_docker_pipelines).

-Alternartively, if you have the output of all somatic callers, you can prepare  the `.tsv` file using the SomaticSeq script at https://github.com/bioinform/somaticseq/blob/master/SomaticSeq.Wrapper.sh .
+2. Alternartively, if you don't want to use docker and already have the output of all somatic callers, you can prepare the `.tsv` file using the `SomaticSeq.Wrapper.sh` script [here](https://github.com/bioinform/somaticseq/blob/master/SomaticSeq.Wrapper.sh) (you may need to install the necessary dependencies for this script, explained [here](https://github.com/bioinform/somaticseq)).

 For instance:
 ```